ugyenn-tsheringg/From-SQL-Database-to-Interactive-Dashboard/README.md

 *   **Dashboard Design**: Focusing on clear and effective data presentation rather than purely aesthetic elements.
 Organizing and resizing widgets for better readability.
 Adding report-level elements like a header and date range control for consistency across pages.
 Minimizing unnecessary titles and using axis titles where needed.
 *   **Theme Application**: Applying a theme extracted from the restaurant's menu for branding.

 ## Recommendations

 Based on the analysis and dashboard insights:

-1.  **Optimize Staffing:** Use the Staff Control and Order Activity dashboards to align staff schedules precisely with peak hours (e.g., [Your Peak Hours]) and days (e.g., [Your Peak Days])[cite: 1, 6].
+1.  **Optimize Staffing:** Use the Staff Control and Order Activity dashboards to align staff schedules precisely with peak hours
 2.  **Inventory Management:**
-    * Proactively reorder ingredients flagged by the Inventory Management dashboard (e.g., [Specific low-stock ingredients])[cite: 3, 5].
+    * Reorder ingredients flagged by the Inventory Management dashboard.
-    * Analyze the profitability of pizzas using the calculated cost data; consider price adjustments or promotions for high-cost/low-margin items[cite: 4, 5].
+    * Analyze the profitability of pizzas using the calculated cost data; consider price adjustments or promotions for high-cost/low-margin items
-    * Ensure sufficient stock for ingredients used in top-selling items identified in the Order Activity dashboard[cite: 1, 5].
+    * Ensure sufficient stock for ingredients used in top-selling items identified in the Order Activity dashboard
 3.  **Marketing & Promotions:**
     * Target promotions during off-peak hours identified by the Order Activity dashboard.
     * Feature top-selling items prominently in marketing materials.